-Our education system is geared towards most kids, and if you’re typical for your age you’re fine.
-The system is set up to provide extra support for children with learning challenges as quite rightly they need the support.
+The education system is geared towards most kids, and if you’re typical for your age, you’re fine.
+The system is set up to provide extra support.
+For children with learning challenges as quite rightly they need the support.

-They do this relatively well, but on the other end of the spectrum are our gifted kids and they are not supported at all.
+They do this relatively well, but on the other end of the spectrum.
+Our gifted kids are not supported at all.
 There is a myth that just because they’re smart they’ll be fine, that they don’t need any extra help.

-I recently learned that within a university course on becoming a teacher, there could be as little as 45 minutes of work about gifted kids.
-Ten per cent of our population is gifted.
-And if you think about the numbers, in Australia alone that would equate to about 360 000 kids, with 78 000 profoundly gifted kids alone.
+I recently learned that within a university course on becoming a teacher.
+There could be as little as 45 minutes of work about gifted kids.
+Giftedness is present in ten per cent of our population.
+And if you think about the numbers, in Australia alone that would equate.
+To about 360 000 kids, with 78 000 profoundly gifted kids alone.

 You need to fail sometimes – and learn that it’s okay to fail – in order to build resilience.You need to fail sometimes – and learn that it’s okay to fail – in order to build resilience.
 Click To Tweet

 If you don’t learn these skills as a child it makes life as an adult very hard.

 We’re doing our gifted kids a disservice by not supporting them at that primary school level.
 That allows them to stretch, to try and fail and to have to learn how their brains work.

 Started Our Gifted Kids because there wasn’t a lot of resources online about gifted children.
 I mostly found resources geared towards teachers.
 I couldn’t find any information geared towards parents on how to parent gifted kids and what you need to know.

 A lot of parents gather online in Facebook groups, and they are great at providing support for each other.
 However, there are usually no experts in the mix.
 I’m someone who wants to see the science, the research, the data.
 I want to talk to people who are talking to gifted kids daily.